dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/introduction-to-cloud-native-development/introduction-to-cloud-native-applications.md

 **Figure 1-1**.
 Traditional monolithic design

 You construct a large core application containing all of your domain logic.
 It includes modules such as Identity, Catalog, Ordering, and more.
 They directly communicate with each other within a single server process.
 The modules share a large relational database.
-The core exposes functionality via an HTML interface and a mobile app.
+The core exposes functionality through an HTML  usere interface and a mobile app.

 Congratulations!
-You just created a monolithic application.
+You've created a monolithic application.

-Not all is bad.
+This isn't a bad app.
 Monoliths offer some distinct advantages.
-For example, they're straightforward to...
+For example, they're easy to:

 - build
 - test
 - deploy
 - troubleshoot
-- vertically scale
+- scale vertically

 Many successful apps that exist today were created as monoliths.
-The app is a hit and continues to evolve, iteration after iteration, adding more functionality.
+Your app is a hit and continues to evolve, iteration after iteration, adding more functionality.

-At some point, however, you begin to feel uncomfortable.
+At some point, however, as the app continues to grow and develop you begin to feel uncomfortable.
 You find yourself losing control of the application.
 As time goes on, the feeling becomes more intense, and you eventually enter a state known as the `Fear Cycle`:

 - The app has become so overwhelmingly complicated that no single person understands it.
-- You fear making changes - each change has unintended and costly side effects.
+- You fear making changes because each change has unintended and costly side effects.
-- New features/fixes become tricky, time-consuming, and expensive to implement.
+- New features or fixes become tricky, time-consuming, and expensive to implement.
 - Each release becomes as small as possible and requires a full deployment of the entire application.
 - One unstable component can crash the entire system.
 - New technologies and frameworks aren't an option.